Controllability and diffeomorphism groups on manifolds with boundary: Introduction

 Note also that our results yield information for sub-Riemannian geometry on diffeomorphism groups on manifolds with boundary, cf.\ e.g.\ \cite{AaT17,Arg20} where the case of manifolds without boundary is studied.

 The structure of the paper is as follows.
 In order to build a solid foundation, we need to formulate the Lie group structure for diffeomorphisms of manifolds with a smooth boundary.
 One would think that such a structure would follow from Michor's result in \cite{MR583436}.
-However, as \cite{glo22diff} shows, the well known construction is incorrect, event though the statement that the diffeomorphisms form a Lie group remains true.
-The key problem is its construction, which does not generalize to manifolds with non-empty boundary, see \cite{glo22diff} for counter-examples.
-To our knowledge there is currently no reference in the literature which features a correct proof in full generality.
+However, as \cite{glo22diff} shows, the well known construction is incorrect, even though the statement that the diffeomorphisms form a Lie group remains true.
+The key problem is its construction, which does not generalise to manifolds with non-empty boundary, see \cite{glo22diff} for counter-examples.
+As pointed out in \cite{Mic20} the problem could be remedied by using an exponential of a suitable spray (see \cite[Section 5.9]{Mic20}).
+However, to our knowledge there is currently no reference in the literature which features a correct proof in full generality.
 As a consequence, we have to work around this problem.
-In Section~\ref{sec:MFBoundary} we describe the construction for manifolds with smooth boundary.
+Exploiting that each manifold with smooth boundary embedds into its double we give an independent construction of the manifold structure on the diffeomorphism groups, see Section~\ref{sec:MFBoundary}.
 Then we establish the splitting of the sequence of diffeomorphism groups.
 In Section \ref{sect:controllability}, we then extend the controllability results to manifolds with boundary.
-Finally, Section \ref{sect:counterex} contains several examples showcasing our results or the conditions needed.
+Finally, Section~\ref{sec:Examples} contains several examples showcasing our results or the conditions needed.